cdfmlr/pyflowchart/README.md

 ![conds-align-result](docs/imgs/conds-align.png)

+**Note:** This feature is still in beta and may not work perfectly in all cases.

 ## Beautify Flowcharts

-Sometimes, the generated flowchart is awful.
-In those cases, you are encouraged to modify the generated flowchart code by yourself OR consider making your python source code at bottom more clear if it's exceedingly complex.
+The flowcharts generated by PyFlowchart may not always be perfect.
+In these cases, you can modify the generated flowchart code yourself or consider making your Python source code more clear.
+Clear and beautiful Python source code will result in more beautiful flowcharts generated by PyFlowchart.

 ## TODOs